 Parameter license_key_id Туре Text string Value A set of Sentinel Key IDs that specifies the license keys to be used by CHARON.
 It is also possibly to use a keyword "any" to force CHARON to look for a suitable license in all available keys if the license is not found in the specified keys.
-Example: set session license_key_id = "1877752571,354850588,any" Based on the presence of this parameter in the configuration file, CHARON behaves as follows: No keys are specified (the parameter is absent) CHARON performs an unqualified search for any suitable key in unspecified order.
+Example: set session license_key_id = "1877752571,354850588,any" Based on the presence of this parameter in the configuration file, CHARON behaves as follows: 1.
+No keys are specified (the parameter is absent) CHARON performs an unqualified search for any suitable key in unspecified order.
 If no key is found, CHARON exits.
-One or many keys are specified CHARON performs a qualified search for a regular license key in the specified order.
+2. One or many keys are specified CHARON performs a gualified search for a regular lineagua key in the specified order.
+If it is not found, CHARON exits.
+CHARON performs a qualified search for a regular license key in the specified order.
 If it is not found, CHARON exits (if the keyword "any" is not set).
 If the keyword "any" is specified then if no valid license has been found in the keys with specified ID's all other available keys are examined for valid license as well.
 The order in which keys are specified is very important.
 If a valid license was found in the key which ID was not the first one specified in configuration file, then available keys are periodically re-scanned and if the key with the ID earlier in the list than the current one is found CHARON tries to find a valid license there and in case of success switches to that key.